 This document provides additional information about the AMP KiwiSaver Scheme (Scheme) managed by AMP Wealth Management New Zealand Limited (AMP) and should be read with the AMP Funds Product Disclosure Statement and the Third Party Funds Product Disclosure Statement (PDS) for the Scheme.
-The Scheme is governed by a trust deed between AMP and The New Zealand Guardian Trust Company Limited (Supervisor) dated 12 April 2016 (Trust Deed).
+The Scheme is governed by a trust deed between AMP and Public Trust (Supervisor) dated 12 April 2016 as amended from time to time (Trust Deed).